 Parties can reach their own agreement outside of the assessment process of Services Australia

-If parties cannot agree the rate of child support, either party can seek an assessment from Services Australia.
-The assessment process uses a formula which considers amongst other factors, each party’s income, the ages of the children and the children’s living arrangements.
+If parties cannot agree on the rate of child support, either party can seek an assessment from Services Australia.
+The assessment process uses a formula that considers, amongst other factors, each party’s income, the ages of the children and the children’s living arrangements.
 You can learn more about this in our article, “How is child support determined in Australia?”

 The Services Australia website provides a useful online child support estimator tool, which can be used to estimate the amount of child support that may be either payable or receivable.

 Child support may be paid by private collection between the parties, or alternatively, Services Australia can monitor the payment of child support.

 Parties are also able to enter into private agreements that cover child support and broader financial support for children.
 In our blog, “The difference between a Binding Child Support Agreement and a Limited Child Support Agreement”, we explored the options available to parties to enter these private agreements, including the advantages and disadvantages of these agreements.

 Spousal maintenance is financial support provided by one party to the other after separation.
 It is payable when one former partner is unable to adequately support themselves, and the other party has the financial capacity to support their former spouse.

 If parties cannot agree between themselves on the level of financial support, if any, a party seeking spousal maintenance needs to make an application to the Federal Circuit and Family Court of Australia or the Family Court of Western Australia.